The Platform (radio station): O'Brien employment dispute

 In mid-February 2023, the Employment Relations Authority (ERA) heard an employment dispute between Plunket and former Platform digital engagement editor Ani O'Brien.
 She testified that Plunket had acted aggressively on three occasions between May and June 2022, causing her mental health to deteriorate.
 While Plunket denied that he had an aggressive demeanour at work, he acknowledged that he had acted "appallingly" in times of "high stress."
 He also admitted that he lacked experience in managing multiple staff but had since received business and management guidance from Wayne Wright.
 However, Plunket disputed O'Brien's claims that he had created an unsafe work environment and accused her of undermining his leadership.
 Both Plunket and O'Brien are expected to make submissions to ERA at a later date, with the Authority expected to make a determination after that.

 On 20 May 2024, O'Brien filed a second case against The Platform with ERA, seeking compensation for what she regarded as "unjustified dismissal" after claiming her former workplace was unsafe.
-O'Brien told the Authoritt that she had received a restructuring proposal from her former employers in May 2024, while awaiting the Authority's determination.
+O'Brien told the Authority that she had received a restructuring proposal from her former employers in May 2024, while awaiting the Authority's determination.
 O'Brien responded to the proposal and subsequently received a termination letter two days later.
-O'Brien claimed that The Platform had dismissed her due to her lengthy abaence from work and her ERA claim.
-In response, Platform director Wayne Wright contended that O'Brien's absence from work was a consequence of the restructuring and redundancy while Plunket denied the company had terminated her employment because of her legal proceedings against the company.
+O'Brien claimed that The Platform had dismissed her due to her lengthy absence from work and her ERA claim.
+In response, The Platform director Wayne Wright contended that O'Brien's absence from work was a consequence of the restructuring and redundancy while Plunket denied the company had terminated her employment because of her legal proceedings against the company.
 During the hearing, O'Brien's lawyer Barbara Buckett argued that Plunket's workplace behavior contributed to O'Brien's decision to leave The Platform.
 The company's lawyer Michael O'Brien (no relation of O'Brien) told the Authority that O'Brien had failed to engage with her employers until her letter on 16 May 2024.
 O'Brien countered that she would have been willing to meet with her former employers under the "right circumstances" and said she had been communicating through her lawyer Buckett.
 Lawyers for The Platform and O'Brien have issued written submissions prior to the Authority's ruling.

 On 10 February 2025, the Employment Relations Authority ruled in O'Brien's favour, awarding her compensation for humiliation, loss of dignity and injury to feelings in relation to her employment case against The Platform.